 The Fuji X-T1 has a 3.0-inch LCD monitor with 1.04-million dot resolution, equating to some 720 x 480 pixels with three dots per pixel.

 The display is overlaid with tempered glass to help protect from minor knocks and scratches.
 That's harder and more scratch-resistant than plastic and non-tempered glass, but not as strong as the Gorilla Glass or Sapphire Glass used in a handful of cameras.

 Tilting mechanism.
 The Fuji X-T1's display is articulated, and can tilt upwards or downwards.
-We don't have a precise spec for either direction, as yet, but do know that the screen can't be viewed from in front of the camera, and nor can it be folded inwards for protection as in some tilt/swivel designs.
+Fuji doesn't provide a precise spec for either direction, but the range is such that you can tilt the screen upwards a little beyond 90 degrees, and downwards by about 45 degrees.
+The screen can't be viewed from in front of the camera, though, and nor can it be folded inwards for protection as in some tilt/swivel designs.

 Optics.
 Fuji's X-mount lens lineup is quickly maturing, with quite a generous selection of very nice optics already on offer -- especially if you're a prime shooter -- and much more promised over the next couple of years.
-Ten lenses are already available, with two more expected to arrive imminently.
-Among those are seven primes (six shipping), and five zooms (four shipping.)
+14 lenses are already available, with five more on the roadmap in the next year or two.
+Among those are eight primes (seven shipping), and nine zooms (five shipping).